senoagung27/tailwind-profile/README.md

 * Push to your repo and make pull request towards me
 * Congratulations, your Hacktoberfest 2019 has increased by 1

+If your PR has been accepted by me, you could see the result [http://ridhof.xyz/tailwind-profile/<your_username>.html](http://ridhof.xyz/tailwind-profile/<your_username>.html)

 ## Using the Template

 The template is just a HTML file using a full CDN hosted Tailwind CSS file.